Bharuch: Ancient period

-BCE era
+Antiquity

 A map showing the ancient western trade routes serviced by this ancient and historical port.
 The gateway city of Bhrigukaccha is named on the map as Barigaza on the Gulf of Khambhat.
-The inhospitable mountains and deserts to the north of the Erythraean Sea suggests its importance in trade with ancient Axum, Egypt, Arabia and the sea-land trade routes via the Mesopotamian plains with Ancient Greece and Ancient Rome.
+The inhospitable mountains and deserts to the north of the Erythraean Sea underscore its importance in trade with ancient Axum, Egypt, Arabia and the sea-land trade routes via the Mesopotamian plains with Ancient Greece and Ancient Rome.

-During the Prarga–Maurya period in Gujarat, King Pradyota Mahavira of the Pradyota dynasty of Ujjain ruled over Bharutkutchha in 550 BCE.
+During the pre-Mauryan period in Gujarat, King Pradyota Mahavira of the Pradyota dynasty of Ujjain ruled over Bharukachchha in 550 BCE.
 He was a contemporary of Gautama Buddha.
-The Theragatha, part of the Pali Canon written down in Sri Lanka in the 1st century BCE, mentions Vaddha Thera and Malitavamba Thera of Bharukaccha, as contemporaries of the Buddha, while the Therigatha of the same canon mentions Vaddhamta Theri of Bharukaccha.
-The ancient Sri Lankan chronicle, the Dipavamsa, mentions that the legendary king Vijaya stopped at Bharutkutchha for three months in 500 BCE.
+The Theragatha, part of the Pali Canon written down in Sri Lanka in the 1st century BCE, mentions Vaddha Thera and Malitavamba Thera of Bharukachchha, as contemporaries of the Buddha, while the Therigatha of the same canon mentions Vaddhamta Theri of Bharukachchha.

-Excavations near the banks of the river Narmada in Bharuch have revealed many archaeological and architectural wonders, mostly temples.
-Later Bharuch was part of the Mauryan Empire (322 BCE–185 BCE), the Western Satraps, the Guptas and the Gurjara-Pratiharas.It was known to the Greeks and Romans as Barygaza, and had a settlement of Greek and Roman traders.
+Excavations near the banks of the Narmada River in Bharuch have revealed archaeological remains of temples.
+Later Bharuch was part of the Mauryan Empire (322 BCE–185 BCE), the Western Satraps, the Guptas, Gurjaras and the Gurjara-Pratiharas.
 As one southern terminus of the Kamboja-Dvaravati Route, it is mentioned extensively as a major trading partner of the Roman and Greek worlds, in the 1st century Periplus of the Erythraean Sea.
-One of the Periploi describes numerous Greek buildings and fortifications in the area, although mistakenly attributing them to early Greeks who never reached this far south in the Indian Subcontinent as they ruled only lands to the west of the Indian Subcontinent before the Indo-Greeks ruled the western and northern Indian Subcontinent along with the Indian Subcontinental countries, as well as the circulation of Indo-Greek coinage in the region: